userofbricks/Expanded-Combat/README.md

 Version 1.0.1 works with forge 31.2.45 and above for minecraft 1.15.x

+#
+Fully supported minecraft versions: 1.19.4 \
+bug fixes only: 1.16.5 \
+dropped support: 1.17.1

+Minecraft versions with only part of the mod: 1.15.2, 1.16.4

 ## Content
 ### Quiver and Arrows
 the quiver is an item that when put into a custom inventory slot (found in the Curios menu) unlocks extra arrow slots for your